-Also, the requirement remains that any person(s) employed in any Grantee Weatherization Program can be a member of an existing commission or council but must abstain in reviewing and approving the activities associated with the DOE WAP.
+Also, any person(s) employed in any Grantee Weatherization Program can be a member of an existing commission or council but must abstain in reviewing and approving the activities associated with WAP.
 This requirement to abstain only pertains to Grantee-level PAC members, not Subgrantee-level PAC members.